stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 While this *can* have a slight impact on performance, it has the benefit that we can freely pass a record value to different functions, without fear of the functions modifying the value by in-place mutation.
+These are, again, very strong guarantees, which makes it drastically easier to reason about our code.

 There are several ways to modify a record, the most general being to pattern match on the record and